Seraaron/agora/srd/subsystems/Social Discourse.md

 If you do have a few people on your side, then you can either take it in turns to speak (and therefore roll) while receiving [[Helping|help]] from your allies, or you can have one person do all the talking while the rest just grant the odd bonus dice and a slight increase to [[#Presence|Presence]].

-Everyone who enters the debate is tied to the consequences though!
+❗ Everyone who enters the debate is tied to the consequences though.

 ---